Auckland's filthiest food joints revealed with stomach-churning photos

 Some, upon re-inspection, were able to improve their grade.

-Photos of some of what inspectors faced show scum-ridden tabletops, cockroach infested floors and mould and grease running up walls and counters.
+Photos of some of what inspectors faced show scum-ridden tabletops, cockroach-infested floors and mould and grease on walls and counters.

 In that particular photo, a large bottle labelled "bleach" can be seen just to the side of it.